solarluiso/solarluiso/README.md

 ### About

-I'm Luiso, <br/>
-Web Developer passionate about transforming ideas into practical solutions. <br/>
+I'm Luiso, a web developer passionate about transforming ideas into practical solutions. <br/>
-I thrive in collaborative environments, creating interactive and user-friendly applications with sophisticated web strategies. <br/>
-Eager to connect with others and continuously advance my skills.
+I enjoy creating interactive and user-friendly applications with sophisticated web strategies. <br/> Always adaptable and inventive, I continuously seek to connect with others and enhance my skills.

 #intuitive <br/>
 #proactive <br/>